 UpSet plots the intersections of a set as a matrix.
-Each column corresponds to a set, and each row corresponds to one segment in a Venn diagram, as indicated in the figure below.
+Each column corresponds to a set, and each row corresponds to one segment in a Venn diagram.

-To plot the items as small multiples, set the Plot Small multiples widget to True, choose the dimension to plot as small multiples
+The plot is run also as small multiples.
+Just choose the dimension to plot as small multiples.

 You can choose the dimension you want to plot as sets of the plot as well as the dimension over which to calculate communality.
 In this example "Material" is the dimension plotted as sets, while "Country" (the materials sold in each country) is the dimension used to calculate communality.